ajberti/slate/source/index.html.md

 # The Trade API

 Welcome to the The Trade API!
-You can use our API to securely access your customers.
+You can use our API to securely access all of your customers.
 The Trade API makes integrating your systems as simple as possible.
 Connect once to The Trade API, and we handle the rest.

 Your customers may use on-premise ERP systems such as SAP and Oracle, they may use cloud systems such as Xero and Dynamics, or they may use spreadsheets or other on-premise technologies.